masud-technope/NLP2API-Replication-Package/README.md

 (You need to unzip this file manually if INSTALL script fails.
 Once decompressed, you need to execute ```FastTextChecker.py``` to make sure that fastText is working
 - ```fastText-windows.7z``` : It contains our trained skip-gram model and fastText tool (windows-based).
 (You need to unzip this file and make sure the **fasttext** command is working on your platform.
-  More details on this tool's dependencis can be found here: *https://fasttext.cc/docs/en/support.html* Our model was developed using Windows version of this fastText)
+  More details on this tool's dependencis can be found [here](https://fasttext.cc/docs/en/support.html) Our model was developed using Windows version of this fastText)

   **You can choose one of these two versions based on your platform**